Admissions & Transfer Credit

 |4-5||Will satisfy Psychology 10|

-* Students applying to medical school should take Chem 20A since medical schools don't accept AP credit.
+* Students applying to medical school should take Chem 20A or 14A since medical schools don't accept AP credit.

 |School||Course Credit||Unit Credit||Grade Transfer|

 |UCLA Summer School||Yes||Yes||Yes|